Our own capital – NEFCO’s Investment Fund

 Last year, this initiative was supplemented by the establishment of a new trust fund, the Sweden-Ukraine District Heating Fund for grant financing of project develop and investment grant co-financing for the implementation of a number of larger scale demonstration projects together with loan financing from NEFCO’ Investment Fund.
 Aim being to demonstrate ways to use renewable and waste heat sources, ultimately meeting EU’s requirements for efficient district heating in Ukraine.

-Accreditations and NEFCO as Implementing Agency
+Accreditations and NEFCO as an implementing agency

 The Green Climate Fund